Adi1816/Adi1816/README.md

 - 👯 I’m looking to collaborate with **ANYONE!**

-- 👨‍💻 All of my projects are available at [https://adi1816.github.io/AdiInYourHeart/](https://adi1816.github.io/AdiInYourHeart/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://adi1816.github.io/AdiInYourHeart/)

-- 📝 I'm also an occasional video editor, handy with After Affects and Premiere Pro [https://www.instagram.com/adiedits_1816/](https://www.instagram.com/adiedits_1816/)
+- 📝 I'm also an occasional video editor, handy with After Affects and Premiere Pro.
+[Click here to see my work](https://www.instagram.com/adiedits_1816/)

 - 💬 Ask me about **Web Development or any fun stuffs**